Omar-HeshamR/Tussle/README.md

 **Potential Improvements:**

-1- The Empire taking over land system is weak, it works smooth with the main players, but faces some problems with implementing new events of empires taking over another empire.
-Currently is working properly but needs an improvment.
+1- Addtion of more events.

-2- Addtion of more events.
+2- Profcient and effcient organization of the codes and classes.

-3- Profcient and effcient organization of the codes and classes.
+3- Clarification and simplification of the in-game UI

 # Author Notes
 *This is an open-source project, if you happen to work on improvments and more events, please reach out to me and let me know, I would be glad to see what the community can do with this baisis.
 I do work on potential improvements from time to time*